Large Language Models

 • Mistral AI: Mistral (public)

-• (Many small models and remixes of larger models)
+• (Many other models and remixes of larger models)

 These models are trained on billions of web pages, e.g. wikis, open source projects, etc.